DefinitelyKev/AI-challenge/README.md

 ## Project scaffold Structure

-> :bulb: The current scaffhold utilizes OpenAI's GPT-OSS120b model from groq (A fast inference API with limited free access) Click [here](https://groq.com/) to register an account.
+> :bulb: The current scaffold utilizes OpenAI's GPT-OSS120b model from groq (A fast inference API with limited free access) Click [here](https://groq.com/) to register an account.

 A two-part web application consisting of a TypeScript React frontend and a TypeScript Express backend.
 The chat interface streams responses from OpenAI's model, while a placeholder configuration page is ready for future settings.